avanzosc/odoo-addons/account_move_time_type/README.rst

 Account Move Time Type
 ======================

 * Estimate hours, limit hours and time types in account move line.
+If limit hour is greater than the billable hours, the quantity to be billed will be the limit hour.

 Bug Tracker
 ===========